 The Sipi Falls Hike

-The lower falls are cool and all, but most folks come to Sipi for the whole enchilada — viewing the lower falls and hiking to the middle and upper falls.
+The lower falls are cool and all, but most folks come to Sipi Falls to do the whole enchilada — viewing the lower falls and doing a guided hike to the middle and upper falls.

 The hike takes you through family farms and lush, green jungly landscape, punctuated by bright red clay.
 The route to the waterfalls starts in Budadiri, winding along the Sasa Trail.
 I’m not sure whether a guide is required on this route, but we found ours extremely helpful.
 Unfortunately, he was wrong about the weather…